 - September 1986 Labquark – focusing seemed to work

 * Edward Teller, father of the hydrogen bomb.
 The use of x-rays to power lasers grew out of the research he lead into the Hohlraum effect which lead to the two-stage hydrogen bomb.

-Posted by Ian Greenhalgh on September 3, 2016, With 30276 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on September 3, 2016, With 30469 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.